 Some of the most common third-party negligence claims arise from construction sites where several contractors or companies work simultaneously.

 When you are injured at work and require medical attention, workers’ compensation is available to pay your medical bills, recoup some of your lost wages and obtain vocational training, regardless of who or what caused the accident.
 However, workers’ compensation payments are limited in scope, cover only up to two-thirds of lost income and do not account for your pain and suffering or other noneconomic damages.
 Also, workers’ compensation is your only legal remedy against your employer; you cannot sue your employer in court.

 However, if a third-party’s actions contributed to your injury, that party may be financially liable for a portion of your accident-related damages.
 A successful products liability lawsuit against a manufacturer, distributor or seller can recover not only your full out-of-pocket expenses and loss of income but also damages for the diminished quality of life you experienced as a result of the injury.
 Other third parties may also be liable for their roles in causing an accident.

-The litigators at May Lightfoot, PLLC in Washington, D.C. file third-party negligence claims on behalf of workers throughout the D.C. area and Maryland who are injured by defective construction equipment or by other causes.
+To find out more about compensation in a third-party negligence suit and how it differs from a workers’ compensation claim, reach out to an experienced workers’ compensation attorney at May Lightfoot, PLLC.
+The litigators at May Lightfoot, PLLC in Washington, D.C. file third-party negligence claims on behalf of workers throughout the D.C. area and Maryland who were injured by defective construction equipment or by other causes.